guysoft/Ockle/src/doc/source/FutureWork.rst

 What could be added:

 #.
 Add option to rename server on the webserver
 #.
+Make group webserver functions in to an object-oriented structure.
+#.
 Support to turn on and off a specific server and all its dependents
 #.
 Change Message class to work with json and not xml (so the javascript calls won't hold a mixture of json and xml)
 #.
 Add more generic controllers and testers